 Images.
-In accordance with the state of Tennessee Veterinary Practice Act, photographs of or information about client-owned animals may not be shared or posted on any social media site, such as Facebook, Reddit, Instagram, YouTube, Twitter, or Snapchat, or any other Internet site, including but not limited to blogs, Flickr, or personal Web pages.
+In accordance with the state of Tennessee Veterinary Practice Act, photographs of or information about client-owned animals may not be shared or posted on any social media site or any other Internet site, including but not limited to blogs, Flickr, or personal Web pages.
 This policy extends to sites that are set to "private."
 Posting identifiable case descriptions, images, or records related to clinical or research activities is prohibited.
 The student will be held accountable for any photo/information that originates from a student and is posted online by someone else.
 While taking photos in the anatomy labs is permitted for learning purposes, posting photos of animal cadavers, anatomy specimens, or necropsy on social networking sites or any other Internet site is prohibited.